flipanim-projects/website/README.md

 ~~Hosted in a separate repository and there's no way you'll get to see it >:)~~

-These docs are outdated.
-I'll update them soon™
+~~These docs are outdated.
+I'll update them soon™~~

+They're still outdated, but there now is a way you get to see it!
+[Here](https://github.com/flipanim-projects/docs-outdated)